AnaCarolinaLobato/Project-STEDI-Human-Balance-Analytics/README.md

 Millions of early adopters have expressed interest in purchasing and using the STEDI Step Trainers.
 Some customers have already received their Step Trainers, installed the mobile application, and started testing their balance.
 The Step Trainer is essentially a motion sensor that records the distance of the object detected, while the app uses a mobile phone accelerometer to detect motion in the X, Y, and Z directions.

-To train a machine learning model accurately in real-time, the STEDI team aims to use motion sensor data.
+To train a machine learning model accurately in real time, the STEDI team aims to use motion sensor data.
 Privacy is a primary consideration, and only data from customers who have agreed to share their information for research purposes will be used.

 ## Implementation

+### Data Sources

+STEDI has [three JSON data sources](https://github.com/udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/tree/main/project/starter) to use from the Step Trainer.
+Use Glue Studio to ingest data from an S3 bucket:

+- customer_landing
+- step_trainer_landing
+- accelerometer_landing

 ### Glue Jobs

-The Python code for Glue jobs has been implemented in Python files located in the `src` folder, which is generated automatically from Glue Studio.
+The Python code for Glue jobs has been implemented in Python files, which are generated automatically from Glue Studio.

 ### Athena Queries

-Results from Athena queries on the `customer_landing` and `accelerometer_landing` tables have been captured and saved in the `screenshots` folder.
-CSV result files in the `screenshots` folder visualize the results due to limited screen resolution.
+Results from Athena queries on the `customer_landing` and `accelerometer_landing` tables have been captured and saved as `.png` and can be visualized the results.
 ### Scripts Files

-The `scripts` files represents the auto-generated SQL of the Glue tables from Athena.
+The `scripts` files represent the auto-generated SQL of the Glue tables from Athena.

 ## Glue Tables